crazybber/rustlings-starter/README.md

 ## instructions

++ Notice compile pass don't means : code and procesing are right

-all examples go on windows 10 x64 in vscode
++ all examples go on windows 10 x64 in vscode

-maybe you need to install following firstly.
++ maybe you need to install following firstly.

 ~~~bash
 rustup component add rls rust-analysis